meyertime/linux-all-the-things/docs/arch-pan-okta.md

     5. `systemctl restart NetworkManager.service`
 10. Create a wrapper script to replace the `openconnect` binary.
     1. Unfortunately, this is the only way I found to hook into the connection process.
 It means that updates to `openconnect` may potentially break things.
 A better solution would probably be to enhance the [openconnect plugin for Network Manager](https://github.com/GNOME/NetworkManager-openconnect) to support Okta / SAML authentication.
+        - Since writing this, I wrote a pacman hook to fix this whenever `openconnect` is updated.
+More on that later.
     2. Note that this will also affect any use of openconnect anywhere anytime.
 In my case, this is the only thing I am using openconnect for anyway, so it doesn't matter to me.
         - Since writing this, I have improved the wrapper script to run `openconnect` normally when not running as the `nm-openconnect` user.
 Now, for example, I can run `openconnect` from the terminal and it will work normally as expected.
     3. Rename `/usr/bin/openconnect` to `openconnect.real`.